AC Milan Academy Camps

-- This AC Milan Soccer Camp is for boys 7 to 16 years old.
+- This AC Milan Soccer Camp is for boys 8 to 16 years old

-- Residential and Day Camp soccer sessions are available.
+- Residential Camp and Day Camp soccer sessions are available

 The camp is not a soccer camp full of rigid training exercises, nor is it designed to immediately produce champions.
 It is a soccer camp designed for having fun and playing with the other boys; a soccer camp spent learning to respect each other and learn new skills.
 It is an important time to stimulate soccer players’ sense of responsibility and to learn the important value of rules and education.

 The AC Milan camps are held in some of the most famous and exclusive locations of the Italian Alps – as Cortina d’Ampezzo [Dolomites], Asiago Mountain Plateau, and the Italian Adriatic Coast at the seasides of Jesolo Lido [Venice] and Lignano Sabbiadoro.